The ultimate performance of the Rasnik 3-point alignment system: Improvements

 \section{Improvements}

-\textbf{LED wavelength.} The spatial resolution is, in the first order, proportional to the wavelength of the applied (non-polarised, non-coherent) LED light.
-Since powerful UV Leds with smaller wavelength are now available, the shortest possible wavelength should be selected.
-Limits are the transmission of the lens or objective, and the efficiency of the image pixel sensor.
-The transmission of \textit{reflection} objectives allows a wavelength down to 200 nm, and image pixel sensors (CCD) are available with sufficient quantum efficiency for this wavelength.
-The improvement in spatial resolution can be a factor 2 when changing the wavelength from 448 nm to 200 nm.
+\textbf{Led wavelength.} The spatial resolution of Rasnik is, to first order, proportional to the wavelength of the applied (non-polarised, non-coherent) LED light.
+In addition, the optimal ChessField size will be smaller for smaller wavelength, increasing the total contour length in images.
+The spatial resolution of Rasnik is therefore proportional to $\lambda^{(1/1.5)}$.
+Since powerful UV leds with smaller wavelength are now available, the shortest possible wavelength should be selected.
+Limits are the transmission of the lens or objective, and the quantum efficiency of the image pixel sensor.
+The transmission of \textit{reflective} objectives allows a wavelength down to $\SI{200}{nm}$, and image pixel sensors (CCDs) are available with sufficient quantum efficiency for this wavelength.
+The improvement in spatial resolution is expected to be a factor $3$ when changing the wavelength from $448$ to $\SI{200}{nm}$.

-\textbf{Magnification of objective.} Objectives with magnification 100x are available.
+\textbf{Magnification of objective.} Objectives with magnification $100\times$ are available.
 The correct and stable distance between coded mask and the objective is essential and may cause practical problems.
-If UV light is applied, reflection objectives should be used (magnification up to 40x).
+If UV light is applied, reflection objectives should be used (magnification up to $40\times$).
 The highest Numerical Aperture (NA) should be chosen in order to minimise image blurring.
-Changing the magnification from 20x to 40x should improve the spatial resolution by a factor 2.
+Changing only the magnification from $20\times$ to $40\times$ should improve the spatial resolution by a factor $2$.

-\textbf{Diafragma, aperture.} For diffraction-limited images, projected by a convex singlet, the image blurring Br equals 1.22 $\lambda$/NA, where NA is the Numerical Aperture.
-For a projecting lens, NA = D/b where b equals the image distance and D the diameter of the lens (or diafragma).
-The lens diameter or diafragma should chosen as large as possible.
-For very large aperture, spherical abberation may cause image deformation, but this has no direct effect on the spatial resolution (\ref{distortion}).
+\textbf{Diaphragm, aperture.} For diffraction-limited images projected by a convex singlet, the image blurring Br = $1.22~\lambda/\mathrm{NA}$ (${\mu m}$).
+For a projecting lens, $\mathrm{NA} = D/b$ where $b$ equals the image distance and $D$ the diameter of the lens (or diaphragm).
+The lens diameter or diaphragm should chosen as large as possible.
+For very large aperture, spherical aberration may cause image deformation, but this has no direct effect on the spatial resolution (see section \ref{distortion}).